ucl-arc-tre/portal/README.md

 make dev
 ```

 then go to http://localhost:8000.
 To destroy it run `make dev-destroy`.
+To see other commands run `make help`.

 ## 🏗️ Development